CodeMyAss/SourceCode/README.md

 SourceCode of almost every Plugin/Program i made.

-Please don't use any of my code in your Plugins or Programs!
+Please add credits to me if you use any of this Code in your Plugins!

 ==========